 Hidden Figures has earned Golden Globes® Nominations for Best Supporting Actress (Octavia Spencer) and Best Original Score (Pharrell Williams, Hans Zimmer and Benjamin Wallfisch).
 The film also received a Writers Guild Nomination for Best Adapted Screenplay (Allison Schroeder & Theodore Melfi).

-This Script to Screen presentation of the film will be followed by a Q&A with Writer/Producer/Director Theodore Melfi, Actor Kevin Costner, and President of Fox 2000 Pictures, UCSB Alumnae ’77, and Carsey-Wolf Center Advisory Board member Elizabeth Gabler.
-The event will be moderated by Pollock Theater Director Matt Ryan.
+This Script to Screen presentation of the film was followed by a Q&A with Writer/Producer/Director Theodore Melfi, Actor Kevin Costner, and President of Fox 2000 Pictures, UCSB Alumnae ’77, and Carsey-Wolf Center Advisory Board member Elizabeth Gabler.
+The event was moderated by Pollock Theater Director Matt Ryan.

 Writer/Producer/Director Theodore Melfi